Quasi-normal mode expansions of black hole perturbations: a hyperboloidal Keldysh's approach: Hyperboloidal evolution in black hole backgrounds: time-domain versus spectral QNM expansions

 Since the Gaussian initial condition is initially very small at the boundary of the interval, the timeseries is initially flat and close to zero during a very short time, then it increases abruptly, oscillates until it reaches its peak and finally decreases, the signal being dominated at late times by the fundamental mode in the absence of tails (notice the fundamental mode in the P\"oschl-Teller case is a constant function of $x$ illustrated later on panel \ref{eigenfunctions:PT}).

-We provide a different view of the field in Figure \ref{evol_boundary} that aims at verifying a posteriori that the boundary conditions are well-implemented, the field must be purely outgoing at the edges of the interval.
+We provide a different view of the field in the supplementary material (\verb|PT_evol.mp4| and \verb|SAdS_evol.mp4|) that aims in particular at verifying that the boundary conditions are well-implemented, namely, the field must be purely outgoing at the edges of the interval.

-Two observations are in order: \begin{itemize} \item [i)] \textit{P\"oschl-Teller case} We observe that the field is going out in both directions and becomes apparently flat (is dominated by the fundamental mode) after $\tau\approx1.8$ on \ref{evol_boundary:PT}, this time corresponds to the minimum of $\phi(x=1,\tau)$ according to \ref{waveforms:PT}. \item [ii)] \textit{Schwarzschild-AdS case} The time evolution on panel \ref{evol_boundary:SAdS} is obtained using the DAE scheme (\ref{DAE_sol}) in particular, the initial condition is different due to the rescaling $u_0=\sigma\widetilde{u_0}$.
-Qualitatively, the AdS boundary acts as a box at $\sigma=0$, the amplitude of the signal \ref{waveforms:AdS} relative to the maximum of the intial condition on \ref{evol_boundary:SAdS} is much higher compared to P\"oschl-Teller because it can only dissipate energy at the event horizon. \end{itemize}
+The time-series in Fig. \ref{waveforms} (and specially the full simulations in the supplementary material) are meant to get some qualitative intuition.
+Among the different details in such simulations, we make the following two comments: \begin{itemize} \item [i)] \textit{P\"oschl-Teller case.} The field travels outwards in both directions and becomes apparently flat in the spatial direction (dominated by the fundamental mode) after $\tau\approx1.8$ (see \verb|PT_evol.mp4|), corresponding to the minimum of $\phi(x=1,\tau)$ according to Fig. \ref{waveforms:PT}. \item [ii)] \textit{Schwarzschild-AdS case.} The time evolution on \verb|SAdS_evol.mp4| is obtained using the DAE scheme (see Eq. (\ref{DAE_sol}) in appendix \ref{a:method_lines}), in particular the initial condition is adapted from the Gaussian in appendix \ref{e:Gaussian_ID}, due to the rescaling $u_0=\sigma\widetilde{u_0}$.
+Qualitatively, the AdS boundary acts as a reflecting box at $\sigma=0$, the amplitude of the signal \ref{waveforms:AdS} relative to the maximum of the initial condition on \verb|SAdS_evol.mp4| is much higher compared to P\"oschl-Teller because it can only dissipate energy at the event horizon. \end{itemize}